Cristina-fruitsPunchSamurai/shinsengumi-landing/README.md

 # Travel blog

 This is a fake blog talking about japanese history.
-This was my first HTML and CSS challenges.
+This was my first HTML and CSS challenge.

 ## This website was created with :